-Some creative types, listed below, use delayed impressions.
+Since October 2, 2017, all creative types use delayed impressions.
 This means that DFP doesn't count an impression until the creative sends an impression request to DFP.
 Because of this secondary request, the "Total code served count" metric total can be greater than the "Total impressions" value for these creative types.

 By default, DFP counts an impression each time a creative is sent to a mobile app, but there is also the option to control impression counting for banners by using the manual impression counting feature of the Google Mobile Ads SDK, which utilizes delayed impression counting.Manual impression counting (2:50)